Electricity (Supply) Act 1926: Provisions of the act

-Operation of the Act
+Operation of the act

-The Act resulted in the first effective national coordination of electricity supplies.
+The act resulted in the first effective national coordination of electricity supplies.
 The Central Electricity Board (CEB) purchased the output of selected stations and sold it to local undertakings which required electricity for distribution.
 Connections between undertakings enabled spare standby plant to be reduced, by 1938 the proportion of spare plant had fallen from 80 per cent to just 15 per cent.
 Generating cost fell by 24 per cent.
 The National Grid, operating at 132 kV, was constructed over the period 1927–1933.
 From 1938 the grid operated as a single integrated unit.

-Later acts
+Subsequent developments

-The Electricity Act 1947 nationalised the UK electricity supply industry.
+The Electricity Act 1947 (10 & 11 Geo.
+6. c.
+54) nationalised the UK electricity supply industry.
 The Central Electricity Board, the Electricity Commissioners, and the joint electricity authorities were abolished.
 The Ownership of electricity generation and transmission facilities were vested in the British Electricity Authority, and electricity distribution and sales in local electricity boards.

+Section 33 of the act was repealed by section 1(1) of, and part IX of schedule 1 to, the Statute Law (Repeals) Act 1981, which came into force on 21 May 1981.

-The 1926 Act and most other electricity-related British legislation were repealed and replaced by the Electricity Act 1989.
+The 1926 act and most other electricity-related British legislation were repealed and replaced by the Electricity Act 1989.